 “Tom Petty’s Heartbreakers.
 We’ve been jammin’ all weekend.”

 “Belushi and me.
-We hung out all weekend.
+We hung out.
 Just left him at LAX.”

-She looked at me with stars in her eyes, or at least a TV star.
+She looks at me with stars in her eyes, or at least a TV star.

 “Ever since swim team pool parties.”

-He turned all red.
-I knew he would be easy prey for super-sexual me.
+He turns all red.
+I know he will be easy prey for super-sexual me.
 Later.

-I could tell they all wanted a third joint.
+I can tell they all want a third joint.
 Time to make new friends.
-I noticed Nicky Beat, the Weirdo’s drummer, hanging out with a killer-looking latina Chola, in heavy mascara and a scary glare.
-I walked up, as they were just chilling between sets.
+I notice Nicky Beat, the Weirdo’s drummer, hanging out with a killer-looking latina chola, in heavy mascara and a scary glare.
+I walk up, as they are chilling between sets.

 “Hey, Nick.
 You guys playing today?”

 “You.
 How come we didn’t get the movie gig.
-John said it was a setup.
+John says it was a setup.
 We got screwed as always.”